Skip to content

 Rare Occasions

-You’ve probably seen it in the yearly posts about how sustainable I actually lived that year (2019/2020 can be found here).
+You’ve probably seen it in the yearly posts about how sustainable I actually lived that year (2019/2020).
 I list the new clothes that I buy each year for that post and it’s never been zero.
 Like right now, I am looking for one specific thing and I have been for months.
 I need a black pair of shorts to wear under skirts.
 I want it to be cotton, linnen or bamboo.
 Very specific and so I can’t seem to find it secondhand.
 Or lend it, or swap it.
 That’s when I turn to my last resort: buying new.
 If I choose to be buy new, the quest begins.
 I search for this product online (physical stores are rarely ethical).
 But how do I know which brands are sustainable and ethical?
 That’s where Good on You comes in.

 Good on You